aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to DOTX?</h2>

+The PST (Personal Storage Table) format is used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a proprietary file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+On the other hand, DOTX is a template file format used by Microsoft Word.
+It is used to store documents with predefined formatting, layout, and styles.
+Converting PST to DOTX allows users to access the data stored in PST files in a Word document.

-For a Python developer, who is trying to add a PST to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTX format.
+<h2>How Aspose.Total helps for PST to DOTX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion of PST to DOTX easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOTX format.
+This process helps to automate the conversion process and makes it easier for Python developers to add PST to DOTX conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}